redis/docs/content/develop/interact/search-and-query/advanced-concepts/geo.md

 {{< image filename="/images/dev/rqe/geoshapes.jpg" >}}

-You can run various types of query against a geospatial index.
+You can run various types of queries against a geospatial index.
 For example, the query below returns one primitive that lies within the boundary of the green square (from the example above) but omits the square itself: